-Robotic spine surgery is revolutionizing minimally invasive spine surgery and optimizing patient care.
-It combines computer navigation and robotics in one groundbreaking technology and delivers a host of benefits to our NYC patients, including smaller incisions, less exposure to radiation, fewer complications and more.
-Fortunately, Dr. Stieber delivers this cutting-edge robotic spinal surgery in New York.
+Dr. Stieber delivers cutting-edge robotic spinal surgery in New York for patients experiencing back pain.
+Robotic spine surgery has revolutionized minimally invasive spine surgery and optimized patient care.
+It combines computer navigation and robotics in one groundbreaking technology and delivers a host of benefits to our NYC patients, including smaller incisions, less exposure to radiation, fewer complications, and more.

-Dr. Stieber's NYC robotic spinal surgery with ExcelsiusGPS enjoys many of the same benefits as all minimally invasive procedures, including smaller incisions, less blood loss, and a shorter recovery period.
-However, the technology also delivers added advantages to our NYC patients, including:
+Dr. Stieber's NYC robotic spine surgery with ExcelsiusGPS grants many of the same benefits as all minimally invasive procedures, including smaller incisions, less blood loss, and a shorter recovery period.
+The technology also delivers added advantages to our NYC patients, including:

-The ExcelsiusGPS guides Dr. Stieber in placing implants, resulting in heightened precision without multiple x-rays and enhanced patient outcomes.
+The ExcelsiusGPS provides guidance to Dr. Stieber in placing implants, resulting in heightened precision without having to take multiple x-rays and enhanced patient outcomes.

-The technology eliminates the need for multiple x-rays during surgery.
+The ExcelsiusGPS technology eliminates the need for multiple x-rays during surgery.

-Many spine surgeries can be performed more quickly with robotic guidance.
+Many spine surgeries are performed more quickly with robotic guidance.

-On the day of your procedure, our team will take medical images and import them into the ExcelsiusGPS system.
-Dr. Stieber will use these images to determine the size and placement of the implants and compose a custom surgical plan tailored to your anatomy.
+Prior to your procedure, our team will take medical images and import them into the ExcelsiusGPS system.
+Dr. Stieber will use these images to determine the size and placement of the implants and creates a custom surgical plan tailored to your anatomy.

-This planned route will guide the rigid robotic arm via a GPS to specific regions of your spine.
+This planned route will guide the rigid robotic arm via the GPS system to specific sections of your spine.
 Dr. Stieber will use this pathway to place the implants with increased precision.
-The surgical instruments and implants are continuously displayed on a screen in the operating room, providing Dr. Stieber with live feedback during surgery.
+The surgical instruments and implants are continuously navigated on a high-definition screen in the operating room, providing Dr. Stieber with live feedback during every step of the surgery.

 Many conditions are eligible for treatment with Dr. Stieber's NYC robotic spinal surgery.
-Common spine surgeries that can be performed in conjunction with the technology include:
+Common spine surgeries that can be performed with the use of this technology include:

-Some health insurers cover a portion of the costs associated with laser spine surgery.
-We can assist you in finding out whether your insurance plan covers any of the cost of the procedure.
-We offer financing options for our patients so that they can get the care that they need.
+Some health insurance providers cover a portion of the costs associated with laser spine surgery.
+Through a consultation of your specific needs, we can assist you in finding out whether your insurance plan covers any of the cost of the procedure.
+We also offer financing options for our patients so they can get the care they need.

-Advances in medical technology and techniques have led to less invasive treatment for spinal stenosis.
+Advances in medical technology and techniques have allowed surgeons to perform less invasive treatment for spinal stenosis.
 Rather than cutting through muscles, an endoscopic or minimally invasive surgical technique with smaller incisions and minimal tissue damage can be performed, with the use of an advanced medical laser for incisions and excision of tissue.

-Any surgical procedure has risks, but as a rule, laser back surgery poses far less risk to a patient’s health than with traditional spine surgery.
-The incisions are smaller, with far less trauma to the surrounding tissues.
+Any surgical procedure has risks, but laser back surgery poses far less risk to a patient’s health than with traditional spine surgery in general.
+The incisions for laser back surgery are smaller, with far less trauma to the surrounding tissues.

 When laser back surgery is performed by an experienced spinal surgeon, the results should be equally long-lasting as a traditional invasive surgical approach, with a faster recovery.

 Robotic systems like the ExcelsiusGPS combine a CT scan of the patient’s anatomy with the actual patient.
 Dr. Stieber can point to a precise location on the CT scan and the robot will aim for that site.
-The robot is connected to a camera that reads landmarks on the patient and can process what the camera sees with the CT image in real-time.
+The robot is connected to a camera that reads physical landmarks on the patient and then processes what the camera sees with the CT image in real-time.
 If the patient moves or breathes, the robot senses the change and adjusts accordingly.

-Dr. Stieber is known throughout New York for his relentless commitment to precision, safety and enhanced patient outcomes when performing both minimally invasive spine surgery and robotic spinal surgery.
+When it comes to performing minimally invasive spine surgery or robotic spinal surgery, Dr. Stieber is known throughout New York for his relentless commitment to precision, safety, and enhanced patient outcomes.
 The primary advantages of the ExcelsiusGPS system are reduced radiation exposure and faster surgical times.
 Dr. Stieber performs all surgeries with the utmost precision, ensuring a safe and effective experience for our New York patients regardless of the technique they choose.

-The technology provides real-time visualization of instrument positioning and screw placement.
+The technology provides navigation for the doctor, allowing real-time visualization of instrument positioning and screw placement.

-Many of our New York patients are candidates for robotic spine surgery.
+Many of our New York patients have been candidates for robotic spine surgery.
 You may be eligible for this approach if you’ve been diagnosed with:

-To determine if Dr. Stieber's NYC robotic spine surgery is an appropriate approach for your condition, we recommend scheduling an initial consultation at his New York office.
-A board-certified and fellowship-trained orthopedic spine surgeon, he will assess your condition and provide you with personalized guidance regarding your care.
+To determine if Dr. Stieber's robotic spine surgery is the right approach for your condition, we recommend scheduling an initial consultation at his New York office.
+As a fellowship-trained and board-certified orthopedic spine surgeon, he will assess your condition and provide you with personalized guidance regarding your care.

-A single robotics system is an investment of upwards of $1-2 million, not including the costs of some of the disposable attachments.
-Robotic spinal surgery generally costs more than laparoscopic surgery by about $3,000 to $6,000 depending upon the exact procedure and length or operation.
+A single robotics system is an investment upwards of $1-2 million, not including the costs of some of the single-use attachments.
 A recently released investigative report published in the National Center for Biotechnology Information (NCBI) confirms that the application of robotic spine surgery is, in fact, cost-effective, even at the higher price, because:

-Robotic spinal surgery is classed by insurance companies as a minimally invasive surgery that is robot-assisted and is therefore covered by most insurance companies, including Medicare.
-Your coverage is dependent upon your specific medical insurance plan.
+Insurance companies classify robotic spinal surgery as a minimally invasive surgery that is robot-assisted and is therefore covered by most insurance companies, including Medicare.
+Although, your coverage is entirely dependent upon your specific medical insurance plan.

-All costs for robotic spinal surgery depend upon the specific procedure being performed, the number of attendant surgeons and support team members and other concerns specific to the individual operation.
+All costs for robotic spinal surgery depend upon the specific procedure being performed.
+The number of attendant surgeons and support team members and other concerns are specific to the individual operation.

-Every patient has his or her own unique anatomy.
+Of course every patient has their own unique anatomy.
 Surgical treatment of the spine necessitates careful planning and mapping of each patient’s specific physiology.
-Robotic technology is designed to perform with a precision and accuracy unparalleled by traditional techniques.
-Its superb 3D imaging capabilities enables Dr. Stieber to create a precise map of your spine’s target area.
+Robotic technology is designed to perform surgery with precision and accuracy unparalleled by traditional techniques.
+Its superb 3D imaging capabilities enable Dr. Stieber to create a precise map of your spine’s target area and achieve ideal results.

-Older techniques, although effective, often carry with them concerns about incomplete results, especially when the orthopedic conditions are complex.
+Older techniques, although effective, can also lead to concerns about incomplete results, especially when the orthopedic conditions are complex.

-Patients who have undergone robotic spine surgery spend an average of 27% less time in the hospital recovering compared with some traditional approaches.
-While overall recovery times depend largely on the exact procedure and the condition of the patient, your best opportunity for a smooth, efficient and complication free recovery is possible with this advanced methodology.
+Patients who have undergone robotic spine surgery spend an average of 27% less time in a hospital recovering, compared with some traditional approaches.
+While overall recovery times depend largely on the exact procedure and the condition of the patient, your best opportunity for a smooth, efficient, and complication-free recovery is possible with this advanced methodology.

-Depending upon what was done with your spine to correct your condition, full recovery can take between 12 weeks and six months.
-During this time, you will be able to progressively be more active.
-Recovery time is not just about the procedure itself, it also involves your general health, the diligence by which you follow post-operative care instructions and your dedication to any physical therapy you have been prescribed.
+Depending upon the surgery performed to resolve your condition, full recovery from robotic spine surgery can take between 12 weeks and six months.
+You will be able to progressively be more active throughout this time.
+Recovery time is not just about the procedure itself, it also involves your general health, the diligence by which you follow post-operative care instructions, and your dedication to any physical therapy you have been prescribed.